citycoins/governance/ccips/ccip-012/ccip-012-stabilize-emissions-and-treasuries.md

 ## Backwards Compatibility

-This CCIP modifies the coinbase amounts listed in CCIP-008[^9], but does not implement a new token contract or change the token contract outside of using the function `get-coinbase-amounts` defined in CCIP-010[^4].
+This CCIP modifies the coinbase amounts listed in CCIP-008[^9], but does not implement a new token contract or change the token contract outside of using the function `get-coinbase-thresholds` defined in CCIP-010[^4].

 ## Activation